-Comment received from the South African Heritage Resource Agency (SAHRA), is included in Appendix E (Correspondence from Organs of State).
+When comment is received from the South African Heritage Resource Agency (SAHRA), it will be included in Appendix E (Correspondence from Organs of State) of the final BAR.

 Soil, Land Use and Agricultural Potential Impact Assessment:

 Terra Soil Science, represented by Johan van der Waals, was appointed by EnviroAfrica CC to undertake the soil properties, land capability and agricultural potential assessment (as per Appendix G4).